Hingham Institution for Savings (NASDAQ:HIFS) Downgraded by TheStreet

-TheStreet downgraded shares of Hingham Institution for Savings (NASDAQ:HIFS – Get Rating) from a b- rating to a c+ rating in a research note issued to investors on Friday morning, TheStreetRatingsTable reports.
+TheStreet downgraded shares of Hingham Institution for Savings (NASDAQ:HIFS – Get Rating) from a b- rating to a c+ rating in a research report sent to investors on Friday morning, TheStreetRatingsTable reports.

 Hingham Institution for Savings Stock Performance

-Hingham Institution for Savings (NASDAQ:HIFS – Get Rating) last announced its earnings results on Friday, July 15th.
+Hingham Institution for Savings (NASDAQ:HIFS – Get Rating) last posted its earnings results on Friday, July 15th.
 The savings and loans company reported $6.93 earnings per share (EPS) for the quarter.
 Hingham Institution for Savings had a net margin of 43.99% and a return on equity of 16.64%.
-The firm had revenue of $14.47 million for the quarter.
+The firm had revenue of $14.47 million during the quarter.

 Hingham Institution for Savings Increases Dividend

-Large investors have recently made changes to their positions in the company.
-Investment Advisory Group LLC boosted its position in shares of Hingham Institution for Savings by 50.9% during the 2nd quarter.
-Investment Advisory Group LLC now owns 1,130 shares of the savings and loans company’s stock worth $321,000 after acquiring an additional 381 shares in the last quarter.
-Nisa Investment Advisors LLC boosted its position in Hingham Institution for Savings by 28.1% in the first quarter.
-Nisa Investment Advisors LLC now owns 205 shares of the savings and loans company’s stock valued at $70,000 after buying an additional 45 shares in the last quarter.
-Heritage Financial Services LLC acquired a new stake in Hingham Institution for Savings in the second quarter valued at approximately $89,000.
-Laurus Investment Counsel Inc. boosted its position in Hingham Institution for Savings by 16.2% in the first quarter.
-Laurus Investment Counsel Inc. now owns 5,870 shares of the savings and loans company’s stock valued at $2,015,000 after buying an additional 820 shares in the last quarter.
-Finally, Lumbard & Kellner LLC acquired a new stake in Hingham Institution for Savings in the fourth quarter valued at approximately $221,000.
+Institutional investors have recently added to or reduced their stakes in the stock.
+Dorsey Wright & Associates bought a new position in Hingham Institution for Savings during the first quarter valued at about $40,000.
+Amalgamated Bank bought a new position in Hingham Institution for Savings during the first quarter valued at about $61,000.
+Nisa Investment Advisors LLC grew its position in Hingham Institution for Savings by 28.1% during the first quarter.
+Nisa Investment Advisors LLC now owns 205 shares of the savings and loans company’s stock valued at $70,000 after buying an additional 45 shares during the period.
+Heritage Financial Services LLC bought a new position in Hingham Institution for Savings during the second quarter valued at about $89,000.
+Finally, Advisor Group Holdings Inc. grew its position in Hingham Institution for Savings by 894.4% during the first quarter.
+Advisor Group Holdings Inc. now owns 1,432 shares of the savings and loans company’s stock valued at $115,000 after buying an additional 1,288 shares during the period.

 Hingham Institution for Savings Company Profile